joehahn/spark-one-off/README.md

 to allow anyone to browse the cluster's password-protected Jupyter UI from anywhere.
-Opening port 8765 like this probably isn't best practice, but will have to be good enuf for now...
+Opening port 8765 to the world is not best practice, but will have to be good enuf for now...